 A security system is in place at all Warren public schools.
 All outside doors remain locked throughout the day.
 The only way to enter the building is through the front doors.
 To enter, you must have a government issued ID (eg., driver's license) with you.
-This will be scanned outside the school building.
 Upon receiving clearance, visitors must then report to the main office to receive a visitor's pass.
 This pass must be worn at all times.